LLMNR Poisoning

 The following command can be used to start Responder:

-In the example photo, a client has authenticated to the attacker's response using Net-NTLMv2.
+In the example photo, a client authenticated itself with Net-NTLMv2 in response to the attacker's response.

-Responder offers a wide range of settings and servers and can also be configured for targeted attacks.
+Responder offers a variety of settings and servers and can also be configured for targeted attacks.

-To prevent this type of attack, the simplest and most effective way is to disable LLMNR on the computer / server directly, or via GPO.
+To prevent this type of attack, the easiest and most effective way is to disable LLMNR on the computer/server directly or via GPO.

-Very few services today have a real need for queries of this type over multicast.
+Very few services today have a real need for queries of this type via multicast.

 The GPO in German-speaking Windows